The OmniFocus Video Field Guide

 6. More Omnifocus Tricks

 There is even more to OmniFocus.
 This section includes a detailed explanation of application settings, how to use TextExpander to capture tasks even faster, and … gasp … project template, automation and URL schemes.
 This sounds intimidating but anyone can do it.
 This walks you through every step.

-The screencast is fully bookmarked, nearly two and a half hours, and full of awesome.
+The screencast is over three hours and full of awesome.
 You can download it for $19.99.